ericaig/sick-fits-front/NOTES.md

 ## useEffect
 Helps to monitor pieces of states or variables and when they change, we run some code.
 More like Subscriptions / Observables in rxjs

+## Context
+Helps to define data (local state) and functionalities at a very high level which is then accessible to all lower level of our application without having to pass it down via props to wherever datas are needed